Bill-Haku/Bill-Haku/README.md

 in the following points.
 I am always eagering to make friends with everyone and feel free to contact with me with all topics.

 For detail informations about myself, you can see it on [my homepage](https://hakubill.tech/post/about_me/).
+If you are interested in my articles, you can see them on [my blog site](https://blog.hakubill.tech).

 I am a member of [Pizza Studio](https://github.com/pizza-studio), which released Apps including Pizza Helper for Genshin, Pizza Helper for HSR, Herta Terminal and Pizza Helper for Blue Archive.
 Also, we made an [online dictionary](https://hsrdict.pizzastudio.org) for Honkai: Star Rail.
 See our official website [here](https://pizzastudio.org).